Dorman10/app-dev/README.md

 **Series Name**: *Vikings*

 ## Plot Summary:
-Vikimngs is an epic historical drama that follows the life of Ragnar Lothbrok, a legendary norse hero.
+Vikings is an epic historical drama that follows the life of Ragnar Lothbrok, a legendary norse hero.
 The series captures the spirit of the Viking Age and brings the history of Norse mythology, battles, and family drama to life.

 ## Why I Love Vikings